hkjn/decenter.world/bitcoin.md

 ## Mining

-New bitcoin are generated by certain full nodes on the network, called <strong>miners</strong>.
-The miners produce new bitcoin by solving a specific mathematical puzzle, which if solved produces some newly issued bitcoin, as a reward from the network called <strong>coinbase</strong>.
+New bitcoin are generated by certain full nodes on the network, called *miners*.
+The miners produce new bitcoin by solving a specific mathematical puzzle, which if solved produces some newly issued bitcoin, as a reward from the network called *coinbase*.
 The coinbase reward started out at 50 BTC per block, and every 210,000 blocks or 4 years it is reduced by half.
 This ensures that the rate at which new bitcoin is issued is predictable and ends up with 21 million bitcoin in total by 2140.

-The puzzle that miners solve involves finding inputs to the SHA256
-<strong>hash function</strong> that are lower than a specific target value,
+The puzzle that miners solve involves finding inputs to the SHA256 *hash function* that are lower than a specific target value, called the *difficulty*.
-called the <strong>difficulty</strong>.
 Hash functions are by their nature one-way, so there's no way to predict which input values will result in a desired output, and miners just try different input values until they find one lower than the difficulty by chance.
 Solving this puzzle